 The NJTPA actively seeks the input and involvement of a broad array of stakeholders and the public in order to make the best decisions for the region.
 This work is guided by the Public Engagement Plan and includes public meetings (in-person and virtual), formal public comment periods, special events, social media, the NJTPA and project websites, and more.
 The Public Engagement Plan describes the NJTPA's goals and objectives for public involvement while also identifying specific approaches, techniques, and opportunities for ongoing communication and interaction with the public.
-All the NJTPA's Board and Committee meetings, held virtually since the COVID-19 pandemic, are open to public and Board meetings are livestreamed on the website.
+NJTPA's Committee meetings are held virtually; NJTPA's Board meetings are held in person (check NJTPA website calendar).
+All meetings are open to the public and Board meetings are livestreamed on the website.

-This year, the NJTPA has launched a pilot Public Outreach Liaison program as part of its efforts to include traditionally underrepresented groups in transportation planning.
-In addition, UpNext North Jersey, the NJTPA's young adults' advisory group is open to residents ages 18-30 to learn about NJTPA-funded projects and studies and provide input.
+The NJTPA's Public Outreach Liaison program supports efforts to include traditionally underrepresented groups in transportation planning.
+In addition, UpNext North Jersey, the NJTPA's young adults' advisory group, is open to residents ages 18-30 to learn about NJTPA-funded projects and studies and provide input.